 Here is the recipe for my personal potting soil mix and this will make 1 cubic foot (which is just a little over 7 gallons).

 "This mix is perfect for starting seeds or for planting seedlings or transplants that you buy at shows." - Clackamas Coot

-It’s true all earthworm castings come out of the body of the earthworm.
-However, depending what the earthworm is fed will determine the quality of the castings.
+Depending on what the earthworm is fed will determine the quality of the castings.
 For example, if worms are fed only one ingredient, say lettuce, they can only process the nutrients and minerals that are found in lettuce.
 This is as opposed to worms that are fed a complete, well-balanced diet.